-Develop desired leadership skills with Utica College’s online RN-BS Nursing (RN-BSN) degree
+Develop desired leadership skills with Utica University’s online RN-BS Nursing (RN-BSN) degree

 Leading healthcare organizations strive for magnet status and require nurses to hold at least a bachelor’s degree.
 These organizations recognize that increasing the formal education requirements of their nursing staff has a positive impact on their leadership, critical thinking, and decision-making skills in caring for patients.

-Registered nurses can hone their leadership skills with a bachelor’s degree from Utica College.
+Registered nurses can hone their leadership skills with a bachelor’s degree from Utica University.

 Utica’s RN-BS in Nursing program is designed to teach leadership skills directly applied in any healthcare setting.
 Its industry-leading online nursing curriculum and teaching methods incorporate patient-centered teaching, career-focused skills, and knowledge, as well as evidence-based practice, to ensure that graduates find meaning and fulfillment in their careers.

-Accredited by the New York State Department and the Commission on Collegiate Nursing Education (CCNE), the RN-BS Nursing program at Utica College assures you that your degree is relevant, recognized, and respected.
+Accredited by the New York State Department and the Commission on Collegiate Nursing Education (CCNE), the RN-BS Nursing program at Utica University assures you that your degree is relevant, recognized, and respected.